 Don’t use with: It may interfere with medications like birth control and anticoagulants.
 Consult your doctor before beginning any new supplements.

-Benefits of Saw Palmetto for Hair
+Does Saw Palmetto Work for Hair Loss?

 It's important to note that most studies on saw palmetto have been focused on its effects on men.
 More large-scale research is needed on humans to conclusively understand the impact on women.
 Women who are nursing or pregnant should not take saw palmetto.

-- Fights Inflammation: Friese shares that saw palmetto has anti-inflammatory properties on the scalp.
-Inflammation is the cause of many scalp related issues and hair growth problems.
+- Fights inflammation: Friese shares that saw palmetto has anti-inflammatory properties on the scalp.
+Inflammation is the cause of many scalp-related issues and hair growth problems.
 By reducing inflammation, the idea is that saw palmetto may improve the overall health of the scalp.

-- Promotes Hair Growth: A reduction of inflammation in the scalp may also contribute to new hair growth.
+- Promotes hair growth: A reduction of inflammation in the scalp may also contribute to new hair growth.
 A healthy scalp is the key to new growth and Friese shares that less inflammation can result in improvement of hair growth and prevention of hair loss in both men and women.

-- Strengthens the Hair Follicle: Most studies on saw palmetto have been focused on its ability to treat hair from its source.
+- Strengthens the hair follicle: Most studies on saw palmetto have been focused on its ability to treat hair from its source.
 But, there could be further benefits to the actual hair follicles.
 "There have been few studies on what it actually does to the hair itself.
 However, anything that strengthens the hair follicle will help the hair become stronger and thicker," Friese adds.

 How to Use Saw Palmetto for Hair